nu-ce365-465/lab4/README.md

     ```

     **Note**:
     We verified the below commit and you may need to checkout it.
+(4/21/2023 JAM: FAILS fatal: not a git repository (or any of the parent directories): .git)
     *Commit ID:86c0884e9a0c4332aafba70ca201384495915d7f*
     ```
     git checkout 86c0884e9a0c4332aafba70ca201384495915d7f